php-fig/fig-standards/proposed/http-message.md

      *
      * Retrieves the deserialized query string arguments, if any.
      *
+     * These values SHOULD remain immutable over the course of the incoming
-     * The assumption is these are injected during instantiation, typically
+     * request.
+They MAY be injected during instantiation, such as from PHP's
-     * from PHP's $_GET superglobal, and should remain immutable over the
+     * $_GET superglobal, or MAY be derived from some other value such as the
-     * course of the incoming request.
+     * URI.
+In cases where the arguments are parsed from the URI, the data
+     * MUST be compatible with what PHP's parse_str() would return for
+     * purposes of how duplicate query parameters are handled, and how nested
+     * sets are handled.
      *
      * The return value can be either an array or an object that acts like
      * an array (e.g., implements ArrayAccess, or an ArrayObject).